michellevit/Comment-Sentiment-Analyzer/README.txt

 ----------
 1. Project Description

-This Python script intakes a Lex Fridman podcast episode, and outputs all of the episode's YouTube and Reddit comments in an excel sheet, sorted by sentiment (i.e. Positive, Neutral, or Negative).
-It uses the 'Hugging Face' cardiffnlp roBERTA-base language model, which was trained on ~58 million tweets.
+This Python script intakes a YouTube video link, and outputs all of the video's YouTube comments in an excel sheet, sorted by sentiment (i.e. Positive, Neutral, or Negative).
+The sentiment analysis done by the 'Hugging Face' cardiffnlp roBERTA-base language model, which was trained on ~58 million tweets.

 ----------
 2. Requirements

 Libraries:
-- Python 3.9 or higher
+- Python 3.9
 - googleapiclient
-- praw
+- openpyxl
 - os
 - dotenv
+- transformers
-- transformers-cli
+- tensorflow
-- huggingface-cli
+- huggingface-hub
 Other:
 - Google account
 - YouTube API key
-- Reddit account
-- Reddit API key

 ----------